Present Perfect Passive

 - Some workers have been suspended.
 (By management)

-- Classes has been canceled.
+- Classes have been canceled.
 (By the school)

 - Some bank branches have been closed.
 (By the bank)